 Sunday, 11 October 2015

 Let's face it, most reality TV sucks.
-If there's one thing that would interest me in likes of Big Brother, it would be a mass load of zombies (see Dead Set if you want to know what I mean).
+If there's one thing that would interest me in likes of Big Brother, it would be a mass load of rampaging zombies (and we have that thanks to a TV show called Dead Set).
 Add in a large dose of The Running Man and you get Cryo's 2000 action game The Devil Inside.